andy-maier/pytest-easy-server/docs/usage.rst

-If using the server definition in your test functions includes the same boiler plate code for opening a session with the server, this can be put into a second fixture.
-For example, the following fixture opens and closes a session with a server using a fictitious class ``MySession``, and the approach 2 for storing secrets described in the previous section:
+If using the server definition in your test functions includes the same boiler plate code for opening a session with the server, this can be put into a second derived fixture.

+The following fixture is an example for that.
+It opens and closes a session with a server using a fictitious class ``MySession``:

 In a file ``session_fixture.py``: